 Subject-Specific Questions

+All subjects can work online with the right approach.
+STEM subjects benefit from interactive whiteboards and simulation tools.
 Humanities subjects excel with document collaboration and multimedia resources.
 At Celesta Campus, we successfully tutor Computer Science, Social Sciences, Biology, and Business & Management online.

 Use analogies, interactive simulations, real-world examples, and step-by-step visual breakdowns.
 The key is making abstract concepts concrete through familiar references and hands-on digital activities.